‘Love Your Community’: Creating opportunities in Wichita

 It was first created in 2016 by a local leader, Angel Martinez.
 He says it was after seeing the increase in gang violence in Wichita, specifically the north end, that he decided to step up.

-He says a lot of the times the north end gets overlooked and residents become used to living in fear and around crime.
-Adding that a lot of the time, people are not aware of the resources that are available to them to either stay out of trouble or to help better their future.
+Martinez says the north end often gets overlooked, and residents become used to living in fear and around crime.
+He adds that people are often unaware of the resources available to stay out of trouble or help better their future.

 More than 50 non-profits and organizations will be there.